orbkit/orbkit/README.txt

 Copyright (C) 2014, Gunter Hermann, Vincent Pohl, and Axel Schild.

-orbkit is a parallel Python program package for post-processing wavefunction data, i.e., atomic and molecular orbitals, extracted from output files of MOLPRO (Molden File Format), TURBOMOLE (Molden file format), GAMESS US, and Gaussian (Formatted Checkpoint File).
+orbkit is a parallel Python program package for post-processing wavefunction data extracted from output files of MOLPRO (Molden File Format), TURBOMOLE (Molden file format), GAMESS US, and Gaussian (Formatted Checkpoint File).

-Computational capabilities for arbitrary grids:
+Computational capabilities using arbitrary grids:

 - Atomic orbitals, molecular orbitals, electron density, and the spatial derivatives of these quantities